Europe for Older Teens: Spain, Portugal and Morocco

 Our counselors are with the group nearly always.
 Every day we will break up into smaller groups to give our participants some choices and flexibility in their itinerary.
 We do offer some free time to do some shopping, for example, in defined areas that we are very familiar with.
 If participants are ever shopping by themselves within these defined areas they go in groups and for no more than an hour.
 We do offer some free time to do some shopping in defined areas that we are very familiar with, for example, Gran Vía and Sol in Madrid, Calle Sierpes in Sevilla, the Baixo neighborhood in Lisbon, and Djmaa el-Fnaa in Marrakech.
 A counselor will always be nearby when participants have free time in each city.

 Any US citizen that enters Europe is automatically granted a free 90-day tourist visa.
+US citizens traveling on an American passport do not need visas to enter Morocco.
 If you are coming from somewhere outside the US, please be sure to check your country specific visa requirements.

 Do I need to speak the language?